martoscloudarchitect/ComprehensiveAzureAIPOCFramework/ai_environment_testing.md

 #### 1.5 (Optional) Check Network Security Groups (NSG) -  not initially implemented

+Why this optional NSG enablement is valuable?

+- It allows for more granular control over network traffic and can help to mitigate potential security risks.

+For analogy, think of NSGs as local security guards at the entrance of each subnet, ensuring that only authorized traffic is allowed in and out based on predefined rules will have access to that room of the house.

+Important!
+- While local guards (NSGs) control access at the room level, a central security system (Azure Firewall) oversees the entire property, providing a broader layer of security and monitoring.

-To set some limits on network traffic, NSGs are used.
+To set some limits on network traffic, NSGs are typically used.

 We have intentionally kept the NSG rules as optional, hence this is out of initial deployment to allow flexibility during testing and configuration.

-However, in a production environment, it's crucial to implement strict NSG rules to enforce the Zero Trust security model, as this does not overlap with Azure Firewall appliances.
+In a production environment, it's crucial to implement strict NSG rules to enforce the Zero Trust security model, as this does not overlap with Azure Firewall appliances.
 They complement each other because NSGs control traffic at the network interface level, while Azure Firewall provides a centralized point for logging and policy enforcement.

 If you have already configured NSG rules, verify you can follow the steps below: